linnil1/1052Material_Plot/README.md

 Recommand running it in jupyter notebook

-and run `%run UserInput.py`
+` python3 -m notebook `

-In fact, you can use command line
+In fact, you can use it in command line.

-` python3 UserInput.py `

 # Result